BlockchainCommons/bc-envelope-cli-rust/docs/PatternSyntax.md

 - Search
     - `SEARCH ( pattern )`
       - Visits every node in the Envelope tree, matching the specified pattern against each node.
-- Sequence
+- Traversal
-    - `pattern > pattern > pattern`
+    - `pattern -> pattern -> pattern`
-        - Matches if the specified patterns match in sequence, with no other nodes in between.
+        - Matches if the specified patterns match a traversal path, with no other nodes in between.